KyuriP/Network_comparison/README.md

 - Also, an example empirical data `McNally.csv` can be found in this folder.

 ### MANUSCRIPT
-- `original_simulation.html` is the manuscript for the main analyses.
+- `original_simulation.html` is the manuscript for the main analysis.
 - `original_simulation.qmd` renders the main manuscript.
-- `follow-up.html` is the manuscript for the follow-up analyses.
+- `follow-up.html` is the manuscript for the follow-up analysis.
 - `follow-up.qmd` renders the follow-up manuscript.
 - other supporting files/folders:
   - `img`: img folder contains all necessary image files to render the manuscripts.